 There are 2 sets of verses: one set represents the clear scripture/Quran/reminder consisting of 12 verses of 10 suras and the other set represents a clear record consisting of 5 verses across 5 suras.
 Thus, there are 17 verses across 15 suras, and if the relevant verse and sura # are added, the total is a multiple of 19 => 779 = 19x41 (see table below for details).
 It is noteworthy that since the first verse of sura 26 and sura 28 has a direct connection with their second verses of respective suras but is not connected by an Arabic conjunction wa or any other conjunction to carry the message to the next verse, the first verse # of both suras is included in the mathematical interpretation as an argument in persuading comprehensive expression while the first verse # of sura 43 and sura 44 connected by an Arabic conjunction wa, the first verse # of both suras is not included in the mathematical interpretation to make a consistent to the aforesaid principle.

-Note: This mathematical confirmation is a physical proof of the relationship between the clear scripture and the clear record indicating a wakeup call for those who idolize Muhammad to be a messenger of God, and a unique pattern of mathematical coding of the Quran.
+Note: This mathematical confirmation is a factual conclusion of the relationship between the clear scripture and the clear record indicating a wakeup call for those who idolize Muhammad to be a messenger of God, and a unique pattern of mathematical coding of the Quran.

 God is the Omniscient and the Most Wise.
 He teaches the human being and the angels what they did not know.
 He has not only taught us wisdom but also has taught us how to remember Him.